writethedocs/www/docs/conf/sponsorship/prospectus.rst

 Sponsorship Packages
 ====================

-The following options are meant to serve as recommended sponsorship packages.
+The following options are suggested sponsorship levels.
 We are happy to discuss adjustments and custom packages.

+Each of these packages applies to *one* conference, either USA or Europe.
+Ask us about discounts packages for sponsoring both conferences.

 First Draft (TODO)
 --------------------